-Series: Knights of Brethren Genre: young adult, fantasy, retelling, fairytale, historical, medieval, romance Publisher: Northern Lights Press Publication date: November 9, 2021 Number of pages: 252 Other books in the series: 2-Entwined (coming December 2021) Disclosure statement: A complimentary review copy of this book was provided from tour groups, publishers, publicists, authors, and others, including NetGalley, OR was borrowed from the library, including OverDrive, Or borrowed from Kindle Unlimited, OR borrowed from Deseret Bookshelf, OR pre-ordered/purchased for review, including Audible.
+Series: Knights of Brethren Genre: Medieval, fantasy, historical, romance Publisher: Northern Lights Press Publication date: July 12, 2022 Number of pages: 236 Other books in the series: 1-Enamored 2-Entwined 3-Ensnared 5-Enflamed (coming Aug 2022) 6-Entrusted (coming Sept 2022) Disclosure statement: A complimentary review copy of this book was provided from tour groups, publishers, publicists, authors, and others, including NetGalley, OR was borrowed from the library, including OverDrive, Or borrowed from Kindle Unlimited, OR borrowed from Deseret Bookshelf, OR pre-ordered/purchased for review, including Audible.
 A review was not required and all views and opinions expressed are my own.

 0 Comments